developer-espark/Ringer-Interactive-Android/README.md

 # Step 2.4

-Final Step to finish SDK Setup
+Final Step to Complete the SDK Setup
-This step is for the permission you need to granted.
+This step is for the permissions you need granted.

 ```YourActivity